 This layer deals with site selection for the data centres.
 AWS puts a strong emphasis on seeking greener, more eco-friendly options for operating data centres.
 Their long-term commitment is to use 100% renewable energy.
 Since its migration from on-premise to the cloud, the amount of carbon emission that AWS release each year is decreased by 88%.

 The perimeter layer

 This layer comprises security guards, fences, threat detectors, and other security measures necessary tailored specifically to each location.

 This layer of security also deals with authorising/ denying access and entry monitoring.
 Each access must have a reason, must serve a purpose, and is reviewed by designated personnel.

 Once the project is finished, the entry pass is immediately revoked.
 Those who frequently enter the data centres are only given entry to a specific area, and their access is routinely scrutinised, including the area access manager.

 The infrastructure layer

 This layer keeps the entire data centres up and running.
 Anything related to the building of the data centres like backup power equipment, HVAC systems, and fire suppression systems are all parts of this infrastructure layer.

 All equipment, machines, and networks must undergo routine check-ups, be properly stored, and be kept abundant in case of emergency.
-Generators are always available to power for the entire facility.
+Generators are always available to power the entire facility.
 The redundancy in equipment, power, water, telecommunications, internet connectivity, etc. ensures the power supply never goes interrupted or overheated.

 The data layer